isomerpages/pa-cdcvouchers-v2/_donate-cdc-vouchers/FAQs on Donation.md

   </li>
 <li>
     <input type="checkbox" id="accordion7">
-    <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What happens to the unclaimed/undonated CDC Vouchers 2021 and 2022?  </span></label>
+    <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What happens to the unclaimed/undonated CDC Vouchers 2023?  </span></label>
     <div>
- 			<p>As the CDC Vouchers expire on 31 December 2022, all unclaimed/ undonated CDC Voucher will lapse, and the amount will be returned to the Government for other national schemes.
+ 			<p>As the CDC Vouchers expire on 31 December 2023, all unclaimed/ undonated CDC Voucher will lapse, and the amount will be returned to the Government for other national schemes.
 Therefore, households are encouraged to claim and utilise their CDC Vouchers within the validity period.</p>
 	</div>
   </li>
 	<li>